OS2sandbox/sandbox-myndighedsidentitet-issues/docs/FK-Guide.md

 ## 2. Sign up as a service provider

 > [!IMPORTANT]
-> Section not done - How is this acces requested?
+> Section not done - Need more info on employee access rights management in MitID erhverv.

-Before your organization can use Fælleskommunal Adgangstyring (FA), you need to sign up as a service provider.
-After registering, you can request acces to use the Faelleskommunale Administrationsmodul (FKAM).
+Before you can use Fælleskommunal Adgangstyring (FA), your Company / Municipality needs to sign up.
+This can be done at Digitaliserings Kataloget's site [Oprette organisation i det Fælleskommunale Administrationsmodul](https://digitaliseringskataloget.dk/oprette-organisation-i-det-faelleskommunale-administrationsmodul).
+Do pay in mind, that signing up to use FA entails an __administration fee__.
+Information regarding price, and more, can be found on the sign-up page.
+After registration and subsequent approval from KOMBIT, sign-in to the Administration module will happend throught MitID.
+Any employee that needs to access the administration module, will need to be granted the right access level by an administrator of the company, which is managed through MitID erhverv

 ## 3. Register and configure IT System

-Now you can use the credentials recieved, to log in to the administration webportal Fælleskommunalt Administrationsmodul(FKAM) and configure your IT system in Fælleskomunal Infrastruktur(FKi)
+Log in to the administration webportal Fælleskommunalt Administrationsmodul(FKAM), using MitID, and configure your IT system in Fælleskomunal Infrastruktur(FKi)

 ### 🔗 FKAM Web Portal acess